NMS05/Qwen2.5-Attention-Visualize/README.md

   + **Example 2**
     + Query: Who is the president of Rwanda?
     + Qwen response: Ernest Ndayisaba
     + Remarks: incorrect (Hallucination).
-Its Paul Kagame (president of Rwanda since the yesr 2000)
+Its Paul Kagame (president of Rwanda since the year 2000)
     + Interestingly 'Ndayisaba' is a popular surname in Rwanda/Burundi

 + **Step 2:** Copy/Pase the answer keywords within the response.

-+ **Step 3:** Visualuize the attention scores using matplotlib abd seaborn
++ **Step 3:** Visualize the attention scores using matplotlib and seaborn

 ========================================